The Next Step: A Social Justice Retreat

 discover ways to address everyday bias, stereotypes, and discrimination as an ally (or someone who isn’t personally impacted, but who is responsible based on their privilege).

 Next Step’s long term goal is to impart concrete skills to students so that they can return to campus and their community and give value and voice to people and cultures which have historically been denied access in our society.
 Please explore our website to learn more about how you can be involved in The Next Step.

-This year's retreat will be held Friday, Jan.
-23rd thru Sunday, Jan.
-25th.
-Next Step facilitator applications are due Wednesday, October 15th at 11:59pm (login required via the Lynx) and participant applications are due Monday, Nov.
-10th at 11:59pm.
+This year's retreat will be held Friday, January 22nd - Sunday, January 24th.
+Next Step facilitator applications are due Sunday, September 20th at 11:59pm (login required via the Lynx) and participant applications are due Friday, Nov.
+6th at 11:59pm.

-If you have further questions, please email firstname.lastname@example.org, or contact Nicole Potestivo or Laura Megivern (the Next Step logistics staff) in the Department of Student Life, at (802) 656-2060.
-We are excited to have Erin Baker and Mark Reck as this year's Next Step Lead Facilitators.
+If you have further questions, please email firstname.lastname@example.org, or contact Prithak Chowdhury or Laura Megivern (the Next Step logistics staff) in the Department of Student Life, at (802) 656-2060.
+We are excited to have Mark Reck and Melissa Perezas this year's Next Step Lead Facilitators.
 They can be reached via the UVM directory (phone & email).